 - Please contribute to class discussion.
 Your comments are valuable and should be shared.

 - Attendance is mandatory.
-Unexcused absences will affect your final grade.
+Unexcused absences will jeopardize a pass.
 Let me know ahead of time if you're going to be absent.
-Chronic lateness will affect your grade.
+Chronic lateness will jeopardize a pass.
 Don't be late.

 - Personal Progress